shubhamrathi97/telepathology-backend/README.md

 Telepathology-backend is Django REST APIs created to support a mini digital microscope that will help in remote pathology sample collection and reporting.
 Developed the application as MVP for early stage startup.
 As the startup no longer working on product, I have open source the project.

+## Technologies Used

+Django, Django Rest Framework, PostgreSQL, Django ORM, Docker, Docker-compose, Heroku, AWS EC2, AWS S3, AWS RDS

+## Telepathology Frontend Repository
+Telepathology Frontend Git Repo - https://github.com/shubhamrathi97/telepathology-frontend

 Backend Deployed on Heroku and Frontend is deploy on Netlify.
 You can view the credential to login and preview application in frontend repository.
-Telepathology Frontend Git Repo - https://github.com/shubhamrathi97/telepathology-frontend

 ## FEATURES